-On the heels of Frederick’s 18th birthday, a strange man appears at his door on Cape Cod to give him an envelope from his deadbeat father with a single car key, the name of a mechanic, and a California address with a date and time on it just a few weeks into the future.
-Frederick’s curiosity gets the best of him as he sets out to uncover mysteries of his past, friendship and love – and the suspicious sealed container in the trunk of his 1968 Dodge Polara.
-Along the way he is guided by Billy, the neighborhood mechanic, Nick, his privileged best friend with overbearing parents, and Maeve, a young Irish woman on her own cross-country journey across the US.
-In this coming-of-age-story, Frederick gains the courage to step into the next phase of his life with the beauty of the open road as his back-drop.
+On the heels of TJ’s 18th birthday, a strange man appears at his door on Cape Cod to give him an envelope from his deadbeat father with a single car key, the name of a mechanic, and a California address with a date and time on it just a few weeks into the future.
+TJ’s curiosity gets the best of him as he sets out to uncover mysteries of his past, friendship and love – and the suspicious sealed container in the trunk of his 1968 Dodge Polara.
+Along the way he is guided by Billy, the neighborhood mechanic, Jake, his privileged best friend with overbearing parents, and Maeve, a young Irish woman on her own cross-country journey across the US.
+In this coming-of-age-story, TJ gains the courage to step into the next phase of his life with the beauty of the open road as his back-drop.

-PRODUCER, WRITER: Bill Haney
+PRODUCER, WRITER Bill Haney